How to Become an Appraiser in Ohio

 How to become a Licensed Residential Appraiser in Ohio

-If you are ready to move from being a Registered Assistant Appraiser to a Licensed Residential Appraiser where you can work on your own and have your own business, you’ll need to meet the following requirements:
+Are you ready to move up from Registered Assistant Appraiser to Licensed Residential Appraiser?
+Once you earn this credential, you can work on your own (without a supervisor) and even start your own business!
+In Ohio, Licensed Residential Appraisers (also called home appraisers) are allowed to appraise:

-- Non-complex 1-4 residential units with a transactional value of less than $1 million
+- Non-complex 1-4 residential units with a transaction value of less than $1 million

 - Complex 1-4 residential units with a transaction value less than $400,000